-This post is a step-by-step tutorial on how to make quick and easy personalised Christmas tree ornaments with a laser cutter.
-It shows how to create a really simple round bauble shape – e.g. that you could cut from a sheet of wood, and then either etch a message/image onto it, or could decorate it by hand (or give/sell to someone else so that they can decorate it by hand).
+Here is a step-by-step tutorial on how to make quick and easy personalised Christmas tree ornaments with a laser cutter.
+It shows how to create a really simple round bauble shape that you can then etch with a message or image.
+Alternatively, you could decorate it by hand (or give/sell it to someone else so that they can decorate it by hand).
 If you’ve got access to a laser cutter then this could be a great (fast!) boost to your Christmas income.

-I’m using CorelDraw because that was the software recommended for my particular laser machine, but most other vector-drawing software has similar commands and effects (although the commands and menus might be called something slightly different).
+The reason I’m using CorelDraw is because that is the recommended software for my particular laser machine, but most other vector-drawing software has similar commands and effects (although the tools and menus might be called something slightly different).

 Step-by-Step: How to Make a Simple Christmas Bauble Shape With a Laser Cutter

 Mine uses millimetres as the measuring unit.
-If you want to change that, just click somewhere on the blank document and the “Units” dropdown should appear:
+If you want to change that, just click anywhere in the blank document and the “Units” dropdown should appear along the top somewhere:

 (Tip: Hold down the Ctrl key at the same time as you are drawing, to make sure you end up with a circle instead of an oval)